 Professor Dame Linda Partridge

-Dame Linda Partridge DBE FRS FRSE FMedSci is a distinguished British geneticist renowned for her pioneering research in the biology and genetics of ageing (biogerontology) and age-related diseases, such as Alzheimer’s and Parkinson’s diseases.
-She currently serves as the Weldon Professor of Biometry at the Institute of Healthy Ageing, University College London (UCL), and is the Founding Director Emeritus of the Max Planck Institute for Biology of Ageing in Cologne, Germany
+Professor Dame Linda Partridge DBE FRS FRSE FMedSci is an internationally renowned geneticist whose pioneering research has transformed understanding of the biology and genetics of ageing (biogerontology) and age-related diseases such as Alzheimer’s and Parkinson’s.
+She is the Weldon Professor of Biometry at the Institute of Healthy Ageing, University College London (UCL), and Founding Director Emeritus of the Max Planck Institute for Biology of Ageing in Cologne, Germany.

-Dame Linda completed her education at the University of Oxford, where she earned her BA, MA, and DPhil degrees.
-Her career includes significant academic positions at the University of York, the University of Edinburgh, and UCL.
+Dame Linda studied at the University of Oxford, where she earned her BA, MA, and DPhil degrees, and has held academic appointments at the Universities of York, Edinburgh, and UCL.